U.S. intel: Russia and China plotting to interfere in 2020 election

 On political interference, the written assessment added that intelligence analysts expect American adversaries "to refine their capabilities and add new tactics as they learn from each other's experiences, suggesting the threat landscape could look very different in 2020 and future elections."

-Political interference, using social media and cyber attacks, was scarcely mentioned in threat assessments before last year, but was listed second behind cyber attacks in Tuesday's array of the challenges facing U.S. national security policy-makers.
+Political interference, using social media and cyberattacks, was scarcely mentioned in threat assessments before last year, but it was listed second behind cyberattacks in Tuesday's array of the challenges facing U.S. national security policymakers.

 China and Iran may also seek to influence American politics, the assessment said.
 And China and Russia are working together as never before in recent history.